jameshughes89/cs2XX-ComputerArchitecture/site/topics/programming/assembly.rst

 * The assembler reads the assembly language code and verifies that it fits within RAM

-    * It verifies that it is no more than 16 lines long
-    * The assembler ignores blank lines

-        * This means one must be careful not to assume that line number is the same as RAM address
-        * This will be discussed in more detail in the next topic

 * The main loop of the assembler processes one instruction at a time